Unity-Technologies/com.unity.netcode.gameobjects/docs/_api/BitStream.md

 		</div>
 		<div>
 			<p style="font-size: 20px; color: #444;" markdown="1">``bool`` copyBits</p>
-			<p>Wheter or not to copy at the bit level rather than the byte level</p>
+			<p>Whether or not to copy at the bit level rather than the byte level</p>
 		</div>
 	</div>
 	<br>